ogupte/trope/README.md

 ```

 #### Constructor Functions
-set a constructor property on the prototype
+You can set a constructor property on the prototype
 ```javascript
 var Animal = Trope({
     constructor: function (name) {